DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

 Try `<D SERVO 100 450 3>` and the servo should move slowly back.

-You can use the servo to control turnouts, semaphore signals, engine shed doors, and other layout components, to make your layout more dynamic and exciting.
-In the picture below, you can see a servo mounted below the baseboard with a piece of wire passing through a slot cut in the baseboard, to operate a turnout.
+You can use the servo to control turnouts/points, semaphore signals, engine shed doors, and other layout components, to make your layout more dynamic and exciting.
+In the picture below, you can see a servo mounted below the baseboard with a piece of wire passing through a slot cut in the baseboard, to operate a turnout/point.

 .. image:: /_static/images/i2c/TurnoutServoMount.jpg
-   :alt: Servo mount to operate a turnout
+   :alt: Servo mount to operate a turnout/point
    :scale: 60%

 And in the next picture you can see a servo that operates a semaphore signal.
 The signal, and its servo mounting bracket, were 3d-printed on a Creality Ender-3 printer.